Maria Kim: Return to Korea and death

 In 1933, she returned to Korea, but was prohibited from residing in the Seoul area and from teaching in any position outside of theology by Japanese authorities.
 She worked as a teacher at Martha Wilson Seminary, but the injuries sustained from torture resurfaced and she collapsed in her home.
-She died in 1944 in the Pyongyang Hospital.
-She was unmarried and left no relatives, and was cremated and her ashes were cast over the Daedong River.
+She died in 1944 in a Pyongyang hospital.
+She was unmarried and left no relatives, and was cremated and her ashes were cast over the Taedong River.